trackmania-rl/tmrl/readme/tuto_library.md

                  action_space,
                  device):
         """
-        observation_space, action_space and device are here for your convenience.
+        observation_space, action_space, and device are here for your convenience.

-        You are free to use them or not, but your subclass must have them as args or kwargs of __init__() .
+        You are free to use them or not, but your subclass must have them as args or kwargs of __init__().
         """
         self.observation_space = observation_space
         self.action_space = action_space